Transport MEC To Visit Scene Where 8 People Died in N2 KwaZulu-Natal Bus Crash, Including Toddler

 • The horrific crash resulted in the death of eight people, including a toddler, and 80 injuries

-• A tyre burst caused the accident, and the province's MEC for Transport and Human Settlements, Sboniso Duma, will visit the accident site
+• A tyre burst caused the accident, and the province's MEC for Transport and Human Settlements, Sboniso Duma, visited the accident site

 For seven years, Tebogo Mokwena, a Briefly News journalist in Johannesburg, South Africa, covered accidents, fires, outbreaks, nature, weather and natural disaster-related incidents at Daily Sun and Vutivi Business News.